-The elite British boarding school Wellington College has opened an all-through day school in central Bangkok, offering parents a new option for a UK curriculum school; looking ahead it promises to offer IGCSEs, A Levels and the International Baccalaureate Diploma Programme (IBDP) from 2019.
+The elite British boarding school Wellington College has an all-through day school in central Bangkok, offering parents an option for a UK curriculum school; it offers IGCSEs, A Levels and the International Baccalaureate Diploma Programme (IBDP).

 WCIB is the latest member of the growing international Wellington family, which also includes schools across China in Shanghai, Tianjin, and an upcoming campus in Hangzhou.
 As well as fully embracing the educational ethos and traditional values of the 150-year-old Wellington brand, WCIB will build on its international links to become a ‘global campus’.